mathewgomas-alfred/mathewgomas.io/tutorials/making_an_azalea_with_the_transformation_masks.rst

 .. image:: /images/making-azalea/Azelea_02_drawing-flowers.png
     :alt: Making the outline of the flowers.

 Then we make an approximation of a single flower on a layer.
 We make a few of these, all on separate layers.
-We also do not color pick the red, but we guess at it.
+We also do not sample the red from the image with the color sampler tool, but we guess at it.
 This is good practice, so we can learn to analyze a color as well as how to use our color selector.
-If we’d only pick colors, it would be difficult to understand the relationship between them, so it’s best to attempt matching them by eye.
+If we’d only sample colors from the image, it would be difficult to understand the relationship between them, so it’s best to attempt matching them by eye.

 .. image:: /images/making-azalea/Azelea_03_filling-flowers.png
     :alt: Coloring the details and filling the flowers.